Monabbir-Ahmmad/Blog-web-app/README.md

 - Before starting the program make sure that the database is running.
 - Use "npm start" on both the frontend and backend separately to start the client and server programs.
 - For testing the backend api a Postman collection file named "Blog API.postman_collection" is provided.
+- The postman collection provides dynamic token variable for protected api routes that auto updates when you signin or signup in the blog api using the public routes.
+So you don't need to worry about copying and pasting the token in the authorization header.
+The token will be automatically inherited for the protected routes.

 [reactjs]: https://reactjs.org/
 [redux]: https://redux.js.org/